 - You must ensure that you can be online at the appointed time, in a quiet space where you won’t be interrupted or overheard.

 - Virtual counselling is not suitable for you if you are at risk of suicide, in acute crisis, or you have serious mental health issues – there are limits to what I can do as an online Psychologist.
 If you’re in this position, your GP is always your first port of call.

 - For our Skype counselling sessions to work smoothly, you need a high-speed broadband connection, plus a webcam and microphone on your computer.
 You can purchase these fairly inexpensively if your machine doesn’t have them.
 We’ll check your connection in our initial virtual counselling session.
 If it’s not adequate, we may conduct your session by telephone until you can access a reliable internet connection or obtain the necessary equipment.

 - Bear in mind there is always going to be a risk of the technology failing, which would be especially alarming if it occurred at a critical point in the session.
 In our first virtual meeting we will create a plan for what to do in the event of a technical glitch.

 - While some people find it less stressful to speak with an online Psychologist, others might find it disconcerting.
 There is no handshake or physical gestures of comfort and I can’t hand you my tissues at emotional moments.
 For some, online therapy can feel distant and cold.
 You will be able to gauge how you feel about virtual counselling throughout your first couple of sessions.

-If you think Skype counselling is right for you, please contact Rachael Walden to arrange a virtual therapy session.
+If you think Skype counselling is right for you, please contact The Bondi Psychologist to arrange a virtual therapy session.